ernemmez/keycloack-sms-auth-plugin/README.md

 # SMS OTP Authentication Plugin for Keycloak

-This repository contains a Keycloak authentication plugin designed for SMS OTP (One-Time Password) verification flow in the Finance project.
+This repository contains a Keycloak authentication plugin designed for the SMS OTP (One Time Password) authentication flow in my own project.
 This plugin enables users to perform two-factor authentication (2FA) through SMS verification.

 ## Features